pawap/ba-service-backend/README.md

 This project contains a web service based on the Spring Boot framework.
 It features RESTful endpoints.

+### local setup

+- configure and run mysql-server
+- copy /src/main/resources/application.properties.dist to /src/main/resources/application.properties
+- configure your db-Connection-Settings in the new file.
+Never commit this file!
+It should be ignored by git, anyhow.
+- if you encounter any problems: ask someone.
+If you don't, you will probably fail.
-- Check out and run the ApplicationController (you might need to install Java 1.8 and configure the project to use it since Spring Boot seems to dislike later Java versions)
+- Check out and run the ApplicationController
+(you might need to install Java 1.8 and configure the project to use it since Spring Boot seems to dislike later Java versions.
+It's best to use Maven, though, it'll take care automatically)

 ### Port
 - default port is 8080
-- for deployment, port can be edited in /resources/application.properties
+- for deployment, port can be edited in src/main/resources/application.properties (on the server)

 ### Check with cURL